Kaiziron/lactf2023-writeup/breakup.md

 }
 ```

-`Setup.sol` will deploy the `Friend.sol` and the `SomebodyYouUsedToKnow` contract, and the SomebodyYouUsedToKnow will mint a friend NFT which has the name of "You"
+`Setup.sol` will deploy the `Friend.sol` and the `SomebodyYouUsedToKnow` contract, and the `SomebodyYouUsedToKnow` contract will mint a friend NFT which has the name of "You"

 There is a burn function in `Friend.sol` :
 ```solidity